 Free Up Disk Space

-How to find what's using your storage and reclaim space by clearing temp files, caches, and large files
+How to find what is using your storage and reclaim space by clearing temp files, caches, and large files.
+Covers built-in cleanup tools on Windows, Mac, and Linux.

 Running low on disk space slows everything down, prevents updates from installing, and can make apps behave unpredictably.
 Here's how to find what's eating your storage and get space back.